vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 needing to put the suitcase down to rest (though I had a handful of instances where the suitcase hit the ground or my legs), so it was a decent amount of exercise and also confirmed my strength and stamina.

+## 2025-03-03: skipping jogging due to scheduling constraints

+On Monday 2025-03-03, I skipped jogging due to scheduling constraints.
+Specifically, I was in meetings from 11:30 AM to 1 PM and also doing time-sensitive stuff in the gaps within and between the meetings, so although I was able to finish hand gripper exercises, standing-on-one-leg exercises, and the humming-with-intermittent-pauses exercise, I did not get time for jogging.
+If I then went jogging at 1 PM, that would delay the start of my first meal to at least 2:30 PM, and probably even later, which would delay my second meal and also delay my sleep.
+I didn't want to do this, so I decided to skip jogging.

+The background factor here is that the weather has taken a turn for the cold, which is jeopardizing my recent switch to an earlier sleep schedule, but I need to maintain that switch otherwise things will get super-hard once the daylight savings switch happens.